kosli-dev/cli/docs.kosli.com/content/tutorials/following_a_git_commit_to_runtime_environments/_index.md

 The runner service, only had one instance running instead of three.
 The commit which fixed the problem was [16d9990](https://github.com/cyber-dojo/runner/commit/16d9990ad23a40eecaf087abac2a58a2d2a4b3f4) in the `runner` repository.
-We can follow this commit using the `kosli` command:
+Follow this commit using the `kosli` command:

 ```shell {.command}
 kosli artifact get runner:16d9990